mbodiai/embodied-agents/README.md

 - **Control**: An atomic action that is “handed off” to other processes outside the scope of consideration.
 An example is HandControl, which includes x, y, z, roll, pitch, yaw, and grasp.
 This is a motion control used to manage the position, orientation, and hand-openness of an end-effector.
 Typically, this is passed to lower-level hardware interfaces or libraries.

-- **Simulation**: A SimplerEnv environment that takes the `Action` from the **Control** and applies it to a robot over a specified number of timesteps, demonstrating the simulation.
-It can also be used to benchmark the accuracy of your agents (models) within a simulation environment.
+- **Simulation**: A SimplerEnv environment takes the Action from the Control and applies it to a robot over a specified number of timesteps, demonstrating the simulation.
+It can also be used to benchmark the accuracy of your agents (models) within the simulation environment.

 ## Building Blocks